Optimizing Doppler laser cooling protocols for quantum sensing with 3D ion crystals in a Penning trap: Conclusion

 \section{Conclusion}

 In this work, we have developed computational tools to efficiently simulate dynamics of 3D crystals with up to $10^5$ ions (see section V).
 Using MD simulations, we have characterized Doppler laser cooling of 3D crystals, providing results that will guide experimental efforts to prepare large ion crystals at low temperatures.
 By studying the normal mode structure of 3D crystals, we have shown that cooling generally improves when modes gain an axial component.
 In particular, $PE$ ($KE_{\perp}$) cooling improves when the $\boldsymbol{E}\times\boldsymbol{B}$ (cyclotron) modes have larger values of $f^z$.
 Cooling can be further enhanced by tuning parameters like the rotating wall strength and the perpendicular beam waist.
 Interestingly, we have discovered that, in the high $\beta$ regime, it should be possible to quickly cool the crystal energies to below 1 mK without the need for a perpendicular cooling beam.
 This suggests a way to achieve enhanced cooling in 3D crystals while simultaneously simplifying the experimental setup.

+We have produced enhanced cooling by increasing the rotating wall frequency, $\omega_r$.
+However, given the expression for $\beta$ (Eq.~(\ref{eq9})), it should also be possible to engineer the mode spectrum by varying the axial trapping frequency, $\omega_z$.
 We note that as the rotation frequency increases to near the Brillouin limit ($\omega_r=\omega_c/2$), cooling may be degraded due to anomalous heating effects.
-Previous experiments with nonneutral plasmas have observed increased heating at large rotating wall frequencies due to slipping of the plasma relative to the field \cite{huang1997}.
-This may provide a practical limit on the range of feasible $\omega_r$ values.
+Previous experiments with nonneutral plasmas have observed increased heating at large rotating wall frequencies due to slipping of the plasma relative to the field \cite{huang1997, anderegg1998}.
+This slipping is likely due to small trap asymmetries and is, therefore, not captured in our simulations.
+This effect may provide a practical limit on the range of feasible $\omega_r$ values.

 Future studies may aim to further investigate the mechanism responsible for improved cooling in 3D crystals.
 In particular, by utilizing a linearized version of the MD code, in which mode coupling vanishes, one could determine the relative effects of (1) the narrowing frequency gap between mode branches and (2) the increasing values of $f^z$ in `planar' modes.
 In future work, we will also aim to simulate electromagnetically-induced transparency (EIT) cooling of trapped ion crystals, which results in near-ground state cooling of the axial modes \cite{jordan2019, kiesenhofer2023}.
 In particular, we will investigate if EIT cooling can result in sub-Doppler cooling of $\boldsymbol{E}\times\boldsymbol{B}$ and cyclotron modes in 3D crystals.